 After a few hours’ hard graft, I came to the conclusion that the woven garments being sold in the town’s shops suddenly seemed very reasonably priced indeed.

 Villa de Leyva also acts as a launch pad for various activities and experiences that may sound touristy but actually give you an even better taste of everyday Colombian life.
 I spent an afternoon playing the national sport (and, no, it’s not football (soccer)).
-Tejo involves throwing clay discs into a pit and trying to score points by hitting various small triangles loaded with (tiny, tiny) explosives.
+Tejo involves throwing clay disks into a pit and trying to score points by hitting various small triangles loaded with (tiny, tiny) explosives.
 I played on a court, but the game is typically enjoyed at local watering holes.
 A little more extreme than backgammon or pool, perhaps.

 The Zona Cafetera, or coffee region

 I thought the hills around Villa de Leyva were green, and then I came to the coffee region (it’s only an hour’s flight from Bogotá to Pereira, the gateway town).
-The hillsides of this high-altitude, cool-climate zone are like a ragged, emerald-bright quilt of dense vegetation, frothy coffee plants, and fields of sugar cane, oranges, avocadoes, and cacao.
+The hillsides of this high-altitude, cool-climate zone are like a ragged, emerald-bright quilt of dense vegetation, frothy coffee plants, and fields of sugar cane, oranges, avocados, and cacao.

 The high point of this region for me is the Cocora Valley, where you can take guided hikes to vantage points and see up close the area’s distinctive wax palms.
 They grow up to 200 m (656 ft) high and are a type of grass, not strictly a tree.
 Viewed from afar, their scale is deceptive.
 Stepping over a felled wax palm is like tiptoeing around a broken ship’s mast.